omega-gg/turboCLI/README.md

 [![Discord](https://img.shields.io/discord/705770212485496852)](https://omega.gg/discord)
 [![LGPLv3](https://img.shields.io/badge/License-LGPLv3-blue.svg)](https://www.gnu.org/licenses/lgpl.html)

-turboCLI is a high-performance runner for generative models, with a focus on efficiency, maintainability and simplicity.
+turboCLI is a high performance runner for generative models, with a focus on efficiency, maintainability and simplicity.

 It can be used via CLI or embedded in a python application.
 It works sequentially or behind a